 - A book stipend of up to $1000 per academic year (to be paid directly to you)

-- Students are responsible for settling any outstanding charges not covered by this benefit with the Business Office prior to the start of each semester.
+- Students are responsible for settling any outstanding charges not covered by this benefit with the Office of Student Financial Services prior to the start of each semester.